 Aedes triseriatus - Is also a pest of humans and other mammals.
 Most of these larvae are found in tire casings although some are found in other shaded artificial containers and in tree holes.
-When this mosquito is a pest its breeding source is usually close by.
+This mosquito can become a pest when the source of breeding is close by.
 Ae. triseriatus may be involved in the transmission of both WNV and EEE.

 Psorophora ferox - The "white footed woods mosquito" is also a pest of humans and other mammals.
 Most of these larvae are found in floodwater areas and temporary woodland pools during the summer.
-It is active during both daytime, near breeding sites, and nighttime periods.
+They are active during both daytime, near breeding sites, and nighttime periods.
 Ps. ferox may be involved in the transmission of both WNV and EEE.